LiorZ/hdac8_thesis/thesis.rst

 Score vs. Activity plots
 .........................

+% ORA: below: replace those graphs by boxplots with quartiles and outliers (one for the non and one for the substrates) - this provide much better info for distinction between classes. for full training set you can show those correlation plots.

 .. list-table:: Training set - score vs. activity plots for the short calibration phase
    :widths: 5 30 30 30
    :header-rows: 1